IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 There are different types of reactor models.
 The most common idealised models are the batch reactor model, completely mixed flow reactor (CMFR) model, flow with dispersion (FDR) model and plug flow reactor (PFR) model.
 Important parameters for the reactors are the mixing level and residence time, which affect the degree of process reaction that occurs.

-A CMFR model is well-mixed and are modeled by a mass balance to determine the concentration of the tracer

-The advection dispersion is
-**Advection Dispersion model and CMFR need to be defined**

-The Peclet number is a dimensionless number that determine
+The Peclet number is a dimensionless number that shows the dispersion within a reactor and it is defined as the following:

 $$ Pe = \frac {advective \space transport \space rate}{diffusive \space transport \space rate} $$

+A high Peclet number, shows that there is low dispersion in the reactor.
+A low Peclet is typical of a CMFR whereas plug flow has a high Peclet number.
+This number will be used throughout the report to reference the level of dispersion.

 #### Objective
 The objective for this experiment was to create different set-up to curate experimental data to see the different characteristics of a reactor.
 The measured data is compared with a CMFR model as well as an advection dispersion model to see how the models align.
 The analysis of this data will help in designing a chlorine contact tank which should optimize the contact time between the chlorine and any pathogens in the water.